galaxyproject/galaxy-hub/content/events/gcc2022/training/index.md

 # Training Schedule

-Well, we don't have on yet, for either Training Day, or Training at the Conference.
+Well, we don't have one yet, for either Training Day, or Training at the Conference.
 We are working on both and will publish them on the [conference schedule site](https://gcc2022.sched.com/) once we have confirmed instructors and teaching assistants for each.